pragma-/Plang/README.md

 Variables are explicitly declared with the `var` keyword, followed by an identifier.
 Variables declarations may optionally have an initializer that assigns a default value.
 Without an initializer, the value of variables will default to `null`, which has type `Null`.

+Types of variables are inferred from the type of their value.
+All variables are simply declared with `var` and no type specifier.
+However, there is no implicit conversion between types.
+You must [explicitly convert](#type-conversion) a value to change its type.

 The `var` statement returns the value of the variable.